tarunshetty20/cloud-project/README.md

 The list of features which a user can do are.

-SIGN IN- User has to get in by providing his centennials.
+* SIGN IN- User has to get in by providing his centennials.

-UPLOAD- User can upload a file into a S3 bucket (maximum size is 10mb.
+* UPLOAD- User can upload a file into a S3 bucket (maximum size is 10mb.

-DELETE- The user can delete the file
+* DELETE- The user can delete the file

-DOWNLOAD- The user can download the file which is in S3 bucket.
+* DOWNLOAD- The user can download the file which is in S3 bucket.

-FORGOT PASSWORD- The user gets a new password to his mail.
+* FORGOT PASSWORD- The user gets a new password to his mail.

-CREATE FOLDER – The user can create a new folder on the S3 bucket.
+* CREATE FOLDER – The user can create a new folder on the S3 bucket.

-PROFILE – Once the user clicks on profile he can change his current password.
+* PROFILE – Once the user clicks on profile he can change his current password.

-LOGOUT- The user will be logged out.
+* LOGOUT- The user will be logged out.

-There is a table which displays the details of the uploaded file
+* There is a table which displays the details of the uploaded file

-USER UPLOADED- The name of the user is displayed.
+* USER UPLOADED- The name of the user is displayed.

-UPLOAD ON- The date and time are recorded when the user uploads file.
+* UPLOAD ON- The date and time are recorded when the user uploads file.

-UPDATED ON- If the user uploads the same file again the details on date and time are displayed.
+* UPDATED ON- If the user uploads the same file again the details on date and time are displayed.

-DESCRIPTION- A description about the file is present ( a short information about file)
+* DESCRIPTION- A description about the file is present ( a short information about file)

 Pre requisite set up

-Spin up an EC2 instance
+* Spin up an EC2 instance

-Create an s3 bucket
+* Create an s3 bucket

-Spin an instance in RDS
+* Spin an instance in RDS

-Connet your RDS instance to your MySql workbench.
+* Connet your RDS instance to your MySql workbench.

-Set rules in SNS to receive aan email about upload in an S3 bucket.
+* Set rules in SNS to receive aan email about upload in an S3 bucket.

-Set up cloud front
+* Set up cloud front

-Set ELB for this you need two ec2 instances so that you can balance requests accordingly
+* Set ELB for this you need two ec2 instances so that you can balance requests accordingly

-Set up cloudwatch for monitoring services.
+* Set up cloudwatch for monitoring services.

 List of Softwares to download

-Download PhpStorm
+* Download PhpStorm

-Download MySql Workbench
+* Download MySql Workbench

-Make sure you have an AWS account
+* Make sure you have an AWS account

-Install an SSH client (e.g. Putty)
+* Install an SSH client (e.g. Putty)

 How to run project locally

-So basically you need to coonet your SSH to Putty and save all your files in a single directory.
+So basically you need to SSH into the ec2 instance through Putty and save all your files in a single directory.
 With your ec2 instance connected to your Putty you have to bring your php page locally.
 After this you need to register a domain and route your traffic from ec2 to registered domain.